mykelalvis/FT/Traveller/WORKING/Book 1.md

 ##### 8. Birthworld (worlds can be generated from Book 3).

-10. Dischargeworld (usually the world on which the individual first begins ad- venturing).
+10. Dischargeworld (usually the world on which the individual first begins ad-venturing).
 15. Special Assignments (interesting episodes in the individual's career).
 16. Awards and Decorations (from the prior career).
 17. Equipment Qualified On (weapons and devices on which the person has